 - Benefits The Urinary Tract

-This benefits has been seen to be most pronounced in middle aged women who face recurrent UT infections.
+This benefit has been seen to be most pronounced in middle-aged women who face recurrent UT infections.
 Consumption of cranberries by this group was found to reduce the UTI's by over 1/3.

 - Checks Periodontal Disease